 Contaminant Violation Yes/No Level Detected MCLG MCL Likely Source of Contamination/ Comments Total Coliform Bacteria No Presence/ Absence Testing 0 Presence of coliform in ≥5% of monthly samples Naturally present in the environment.
 720 samples were required for regulatory compliance.
-The BOPU collected 920 samples.
+The BOPU collected 881 samples.
 Of that number, no samples tested positive for total coliform.
 Turbidity No ≤0.09 NTU 100% N/A TT 95%<0.3 Soil runoff.
 Maximum allowable filtered water turbidity is 0.3 NTU in 95% of all samples.
 Turbidity values are recorded every 4 hours from all filters in operation and values reported monthly to the EPA.
+Turbidity is a measurement of the cloudiness of water caused by suspended particles and is a good indicator of water quality and the effectiveness of filtration and disinfection systems.